quantopian/zipline/docs/source/beginner-tutorial.rst

 Tutorial
 ========

-Zipline is an open-source algorithmic trading simulator written in Python.
-The source can be found at: https://github.com/stefan-jansen/zipline-reloaded
+Zipline is an `open-source <https://github.com/stefan-jansen/zipline-reloaded>`_ algorithmic trading simulator written in Python.

 Some benefits include: